 - What study abroad program group size and class size would be ideal for you?

-- Do you prefer to be in a class with local a citizen of the country of your choice students, other U.S. students, or an international group of students?
+- Do you prefer to be in a class with local American students or an international group of students?

-- Does the program emphasize "total immersion" in the language and culture, or are you placed solely with other students from the U.S.?
+- Does the program emphasize "total immersion" in American language and culture, or are you placed solely with other international students?

-- Do you prefer to receive all of your instruction in a citizen of the country of your choice, in English or a combination?
+- Do you prefer to receive all of your instruction in the language of your home country, in English or a combination?

 - Is the program you have chosen affordable?